cazzer/gulp-selectors/README.md

 - css: matches .selectors and #selectors
 - html: matches id="selector"s, class="selector"s, and for="selector"s

-Since `js-strings` isn't built in gms will attempt to `require` it; if it is not available an error will be thrown.
+Since `js-strings` isn't built in gs will attempt to `require` it; if it is not available an error will be thrown.

 The ignore object can contain two parameters: `ids` and `classes`, each of which are an array of selectors which will not be minified by *any* processor.

-## How gms works
+## How gs works

-Calling `gms()` builds a library which persists only for the duration of the call, all subsequent calls will create new libraries.
+Calling `gs.run()` builds a library which persists for all processors used in the call.
 Processors are run on all associated files and all selectors, besides those that have been ignored, will be minified.

 ### Processors